 c.
 Change of Major/Program

-doctoral level in the same graduate program must file a formal reapplication through the Graduate Admissions Office.
+doctoral level in the same graduate program must file a formal reapplication through the Graduate Student Service Center.
 No application fee is, however, required for applications of this type.

 1. Mailing Address:

 All correspondence regarding registration is sent to the student's current mailing address, as listed on SPIRE.
 Because mailings are sent throughout the year (including summer and between semesters), it is absolutely critical that the Graduate Student Service Center be kept informed of all address changes.
 All international students must update their mailing address with a U.S. physical street address (no P.O. box).
 If you change your mailing address during the non-academic semesters to your home country address to receive mail, then you will need to re-enter your U.S. address upon your return to the university.
 Addresses, including e-mail address, can be changed using SPIRE at spire.umass.edu.
 Official information is sent by the University to the most recent mailing address on record.
 If a student misses a deadline because of his/her failing to update SPIRE, he or she may be penalized.
 It is the graduate student's responsibility to update SPIRE with his/her correct address.
 Students who do not wish to be listed in the Student Directory and on People Finder online, must notify the Graduate Student Service Center in writing by the beginning of the semester to ensure that they are not listed in the current semester's directory (see Privacy of Records).

 2. Permanent Address: